SOLAR OPERATING LEASE

 • Often the monthly lease payments are less than the savings you get from replacing electricity from the grid, giving you a positive cashflow outcome right from the beginning.**

-• Unlike many other operating leases, your monthly payments may be tax deductible (you should seek independent accounting guidance).
-Remember however, that its benefit is offset somewhat by the loss of the tax deduction you now get for your electricity cost.
+• Unlike many other operating leases, your monthly payments may be tax deductible (seek independent accounting guidance).**

-• One of the major benefits of an operating lease is that during the time you make your repayments, the lessor is responsible for the maintenance and upkeep of the system.
-You don’t have to pay anything extra if something breaks down and needs fixing or replacing.
+• During the time you make your repayments, the lessor is responsible for the maintenance and upkeep of the system.
+You don’t have to pay anything extra if something breaks down.

 • Carefully check the contract as there are different models for solar operating leases.
-For example, some transfer ownership to you at the end of the term while with others there may be a ‘residual’ to pay before ownership is transferred to you.
+Some transfer ownership at the end of the term while others may have a ‘residual’ to pay before ownership is transferred.

 • Be careful of the assumptions made in any sales pitch: check and verify the assumptions of energy price rises, interest rates, operating costs and return on investment.**